ur-tcs/programming-2-ex-12/README.md

 In the second part, there are various other settings for your project, including the name of the project folder, the build version or any library dependencies.
 For a detailed explaination, read the [sbt documentation](https://www.scala-sbt.org/1.x/docs/Basic-Def.html)

+#### project

+build.sbt conceals how sbt really works. sbt builds are defined with Scala code.
+That code, itself, has to be built.
+What better way than with sbt?

+The project directory is another build inside your build, which knows how to build your build.
+Your build definition is an sbt project.

+This topic is rather complex but you can read about what it is and how to use it in the [sbt doumentation](https://www.scala-sbt.org/1.x/docs/Organizing-Build.html)

 #### README.md

 A README is a Markdown file that usually encapsulates important information about the provided code.
 README files typically include information on: